ABOUT

 Riders

-Snowboarding instruction for riders who have succeeded in the Groms program and have been recommended to move on, or if new to the program and meet a coach assessed standard.
-The skills needed for this program are: ability to be able to control speed and direction on most terrain, be able to change edges without difficulty, have control on both toe and heel edges, be able to ride on their snowboard on a flat base, and be comfortable on their snowboard with a dynamic range of motion.
+Coaching for riders who have succeeded in the Groms program and have been recommended to move on, or if new to the program, meet a coach assessed standard.
+The skills needed for this program are: ability to control speed and direction on most terrain, change edges without difficulty, control turns on both toe and heel edges, ride flat-based, and are comfortable with a dynamic range of motion on board.
 Previous freestyle skills and ability are not necessary.
-This is an intermediate to advanced freestyle program for riders looking to progress in groups of similar ability athletes.
+This is an intermediate to advanced freestyle program for riders looking to progress in a group with similar ability levels.

 Program coordinators will be responsible for notifying participants of program schedules, meeting places, and any updates or changes.
 Coaches may group riders differently during the season depending on their ability level and interests.
 At the discretion of the coach, riders may be moved to another program in order to facilitate development that’s more beneficial to the individual.